 According to Global Construction 2030 PWC, the volume of construction output will grow by 85% to $15.5 trillion worldwide by 2030, with three countries – China, U.S. and India leading the way and accounting for 57% of all global growth.

-Architects and builders are changing the way they think about designing and building cities by utilizing multiple aspects of Internet of Things (IoT).
+Architects and builders are changing the way they think about designing and building cities by utilizing multiple aspects of IoT app development.
 Technologies like AI, 3D Printing, Robotics, Big Data, and Virtual Reality are being used to bring in the revolution in the construction industry.

 IoT is being used to solve issues at various levels, from complex multifactorial issues to uncomplicated design alterations.
 Here are the details about some of the applications of IoT in the construction industry.

 How IoT is transforming the construction industry

 When it comes to IoT, it may be easier to describe by what it doesn’t do, rather than what it does.
 The range of IoT applications is vast.
 When a machine or a system gets connected to the internet, then it becomes part of a bigger network.
 Then the only limit in finding uses for this system is our imagination.
 Here we will read about some of the most impactful IoT driven innovations and applications in the construction industry: